kvnyu24/real-estate-scraper/README.md

 #### Installation
 - run `pip install -r requirements.txt`
 - install and setup mongodb at port 27017
+- Fill in your own parameter specs for Aliyun APIs.

 #### Usage
 - Scrape down data from webpages